jdbowman21/ImmunizNationPUB/README.md

 - (Windows only) Install Visual Studio.
 Visual Studio contains tooling support for .NET
   - During installation, ensure that the following are selected:
   - `ASP.NET and web development` workload.
-- Install SQL Server 2019
+- Install SQL Server 2019 or newer.

 ### Running the solution